 Just as in golf, when it comes to fitness and health you have to think about your short game and your long game.
 Getting out to exercise today or losing 10 pounds in the next three months is your short game; adding years to your life and – just as important – life to your years is your long game.
-I’m 57 years old and recently received an email from an athlete 20 years my senior, congratulating me for finishing a hard event.
-His email drove home the point I could be athlete for 25 more years – if I play the game right.
+I’m nearly 60 years old and recently received an email from an athlete 20 years my senior, congratulating me for finishing a hard event.
+His email drove home the point I could be athlete for 20 more years – if I play the game right.

 Priorities and challenges change as we reach adulthood and mature through our lifespan.
-I’m a very different man than I was in my 20s or 30s, but in addition to proper training and nutrition, my ability to perform into my 50s – and hopefully for decades to come – is due to the positive habits I developed over several decades.
+I’m a very different man than I was in my 20s or 30s, but in addition to proper training and nutrition, my ability to perform into my 50s and 60s – and hopefully for decades to come – is due to the positive habits I developed over several decades.

 To add energy and vitality to all the decades of your life, follow these simple guidelines:

 Twenties: Make exercise a habit.